 If you manage to track down any Premium Bonds through the service, the next step is checking whether you've won a prize.
 You can find out if some of this is yours by entering your bond numbers into the prize checker at www.nsandi.com.

 While on the hunt for lost prizes, you can also check if you have an unclaimed lottery prize.
 These are only held for six months, but if you have your ticket you can go to www.national-lottery.co.uk to see if you're a winner.

 Pension funds, too, can easily go astray – particularly when you change job.
-The Pension Tracing Service has the details of over 200,000 pension schemes that it'll hunt through on your behalf.
+The Pension Tracing Service can help you track down a lost pension.
 With over £5bn sitting in lost pensions, a quick hunt could make a meaningful difference to your lifestyle in retirement.
 The government is also working with businesses across the pensions industry, as well as regulators and technology firms, to implement a Pensions Dashboard service.
 The service will let you see all of your pension pots together in one online system, making it easier for you to locate the money you’ve saved.

 Finally, if you think you might have a forgotten investment fund, then the Investment Association and the Association of Investment Companies can help you track down unit trusts and investment trusts.

 These are all free services that simply require you to fill out forms, so don’t be tempted to pay a company to search for lost assets on your behalf.
 It's money you don't need to spend!

 With confusion around Brexit giving fraudsters more opportunities to scam customers, knowing what to look out for can help you to protect your pension pot.

 Your financial year ahead

 When a new year comes around the months ahead can seem daunting, but there are lots of ways to help to boost your savings.